Porcelain Dental Crowns

-Crowns are similar to veneers but work on teeth that are weaker, more brittle or worn.
+Crowns are similar to veneers but work on teeth that are weaker, more brittle, or worn.
 Unlike veneers, a crown (or cap) is a covering that encases the entire tooth.
 A crown serves to protect and strengthen a tooth that has had a root canal performed or a tooth that cannot be restored with any other type of treatment.
-Crowns are an excellent choice to restore tooth structure and should provide many years of good service.
+Crowns are an excellent choice for restoring tooth structure and should provide many years of good service.

 Dental crowns, also called caps, fit over worn or damaged teeth.
 They can also serve a cosmetic purpose, restoring a discolored tooth to its former hue.
 Your dentist may fit you with a temporary crown to protect a damaged tooth while making the permanent crown.
-Depending on the material used to make them, the wear they get, and the care they receive, permanent crowns last about 5 to 15 years.
+Depending on the material used to make them, their wear, and the care they receive, permanent crowns last about 5 to 15 years.

 Who Needs Dental Crowns?

 Crowns serve many purposes in restorative and cosmetic dentistry.
 They are an integral part of providing support to weakened or broken teeth.
 Untreated dental problems can lead to jaw pain, headaches, and bite anomalies that could further damage otherwise healthy teeth.

 - You have lost one tooth, and due to its gap, the remaining have shifted from their positions, and they have lost their exact position, causing gaps between the teeth or causing a bad bite.
 In this case, your porcelain crown helps restore the shifted tooth and fixes the bad bite.

 - Due to excessive decay, the teeth have been damaged severely.

 - Teeth have been discolored, and it presents a bad aesthetic.